Decoder (band): Inception and signing to Rise Records (2010)

 Decoder was an idea that came about when drummer Brent Guistwite, formerly of Of Machines, and Jack Burns, formerly of Oceana parted ways with their respective bands.
 They had the style and concept for the music decided before they approached Keith Jones, formerly of Oceana, and Spencer Pearson, formerly of VersaEmerge, to be the band's vocalists, and both accepted.
 Bassist Bryce Sipes joined shortly after the recording of the band's demo for the song "Dreamwalker".
 On August 24, 2010, the band announced their signing to Rise Records on through their Facebook page, and entered the studio with rock producer Matt Malpass on August 28, 2010.
 When asked in an interview with Jake Denning about signing to Rise, Guistwite answered saying that "Jack [Burns] and I had been jamming together for awhile and we sent Craig [Ericson, Rise Records founder] some stuff we had been working on and he essentially sent [Decoder] a contract".
 The band's second guitarist, Anthony Sepe, joined on December 30, 2010.

 Self-titled album (2011–2012)

 Decoder's debut self-titled album, which was produced by Matt Malpass, was released through Rise Records on January 17, 2011, to positive reviews.
 The album debuted at number 44 on Billboard Top Heatseekers.
 The band's first tour was in support of Emarosa, Chiodos, and Go Radio, beginning on February 15, 2011.
 On February 7, 2011, Decoder posted a teaser for their upcoming music video for the song "Believers", and finished another tour dubbed "The Rise Record Tour" with Memphis May Fire, Ten After Two and That's Outrageous!.
 The music video for "Believers" was released on May 13, 2011.
-The band also had ideas and planning for their second album by the end of the year and according to Keith Jones the album would be more aggressive than the debut.